Discover the 10 rules for developing a killer brand name for alcohol beverage branding.

 - Fit to Concept

 Which name candidate best fits your brand’s positioning?
+Does it conjure positive visual associations that reinforce the brand’s essence or unique selling opportunity?
 Will the product name appeal to your target customers and their lifestyle?

 - Creative Opportunity